 *Difficulty reading math word problems

-• Dyslexia may be a weakness in reading, but a sea of strengths accompany a person with this condition.
+• Dyslexia may manifest as difficulty in reading, but a range of strengths often accompanies it.

-Slow reading has nothing to do with intelligence, verbal comprehension, and vocabulary knowledge.
-Gifted students have dyslexia; most are highly creative and intelligent and exhibit many other strengths, including empathy, stellar problem-solving skills, critical thinking, reasoning, concept formation, comprehension, and general knowledge.
+Slow reading does not reflect a person's intelligence, verbal comprehension, or vocabulary knowledge.
+Many gifted students have dyslexia and often display high levels of creativity and intelligence, along with other valuable skills such as empathy, exceptional problem-solving abilities, critical thinking, reasoning, concept formation, comprehension, and general knowledge.

 Early Childhood Strengths: